 Starting at 9:30am on June 20, I was right there on the website refreshing the page every five minutes just in case it became available early.
 At the same time, I was checking Amazon, Best Buy, and Game Stop in case one of them got their preorder link up first.
 10:00 came and went.
 I kept patiently waiting and refreshing the page, thinking they were running late.
 Only to find out later that scalp bots had apparently scarfed up all the inventory in just 30 seconds!
 How can that be, the preorder buttons didn’t even have time to go live!

 It makes me so mad, those of us who want to buy the product to play and enjoy are being robbed by scalpers who cheat the system and take that enjoyment away from us.
 It doesn’t matter whether it’s a game or other collectible, it’s not fair to buy out limited editions and inflate the prices, just to make a profit out of it at the expense of others.
 Most of the scalpers don’t even care about the item; they just immediately put it up for sale on eBay for twice the price.

 I would never buy from any of these people no matter how much I wanted something.
 You know what would happen if everyone had the sense to stop buying stuff at inflated prices from scalpers?
 We’d have no more scalpers and then maybe we’d be able to actually preorder games without them being sold out in ten seconds because of stupid scalper bots.

-I also blame the retailers for failing to at least put purchase limits on such items to prevent this from happening.
+I also blame the retailers for failing to at least put purchase limits on such popular items to prevent this from happening.
 And you’d think there would be something that could be done to prevent bots like that from placing orders in the first place.
 So did you try to preorder the Cyberpunk 2077 Collector’s Edition?
 Did you have the same experience?
 What is your opinion, are you as ticked off as me?
 Please comment!